 - Organizations have new tools to help them assess their organizations and plan more strategically.

-- Building on their strengths, organizations have identified and have developed transformational initiatives within their organizations.
+- Building on their strengths, organizations have identified and have developed initiatives to transform their organizations.

 - Systems for organizational management are strengthened and more effective.